protoben/geotrace/README.md

 geotrace
 ========
-A traceroute utility that incorporates queries to the GeoIP database to provide geographical and AS data for each hop.
+A traceroute utility that uses the GeoIP database to provide geographical and AS data for each hop.